Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 * For every LTE cell tower, we will calculate the coverage area.
 * For every Dutch municipality, calculate the area covered by LTE network.

 `ST_BUFFER` from the Carto toolbox can be used to calculate the coverage area for each LTE cell tower.
 In `NL_CELLTOWERS` table, there is a field _cell_range_ which can be used as a value of radius in ST_BUFFER.
-Since the maximum coverage area of the LTE tower is about 6km, we will cap the coverage area with this value.
+For the sake of this example we will assume that a good signal can be received no further than 2000 meters away from the LTE cell.

 Run the following query in your Snowflake's worksheet: